Skip to content

 • If no midwife was present at a home birth, you as the parents must register the birth.
 Please contact the relevant registry office as soon as possible.

-• After the birth, the newborn must be registered (general obligation to register).
-Registration can take place at the same time as the notification of birth at the registry office of the place of birth if a registration form is completed beforehand (usually at the hospital).
+• After the birth, the newborn must be registered with the local authorities (general obligation to register).
+Registration can take place at the same time as the notification of birth at the registry office of the place of birth, if a registration form has been completed beforehand (usually at the hospital).
 This form can also be downloaded.
-If the residence is not registered at the same time as the notification of birth, it must be carried out at the registration office of the place of residence within three days of returning from the maternity ward.
+If the baby's place of residence is not registered at the same time as the notification of birth, it must be carried out at the district registration office within three days of returning home from the maternity ward.

 • In the case of married parents, both parents are entrusted with custody of the child ("joint custody").
-If parents who are not married have a child, the mother alone is generally entitled to custody.
+If parents who are not married have a child, the mother alone is generally granted custody.
 However, the parents can agree on joint custody.
 A custody agreement can be made after paternity has been acknowledged at the registry office of the place of birth.

 • When submitting the application, the child (from birth, therefore also a baby) must be present in person for identification purposes.
 Proof of the applicant's power of representation must be provided.

-Required documents
+Required Documents

 • Official photo IDs of the child's parents